 Don’t sacrifice everything on the alter of personalization

 In the quest for more and better user data, it’s easy to forget that basic site stats are equally important.
-Collecting and analyzing data on what works across various touchpoints and campaigns in terms of which pages are most popular, which calls to action are most effective, which emails are opened, the conversion rates of various email and advertising campaigns, which sites are most often referring users, and so forth is just as important as collecting information about your users and who they are.
+Collecting and analyzing data on what works across various touchpoints and campaigns in terms of which pages are most popular, which calls to action are most effective, which emails are opened, the conversion rates of various email and advertising campaigns, which sites are most often referring users, and other metrics are just as important as collecting information about your users and who they are.

-Testing of both content and campaign strategy, in combination with a personalization strategy, is the best way to figure out which variations of both content and campaign are working in terms of conversion and bounce rates, and optimize your site accordingly.
+Testing both content and campaign strategy in combination with a personalization strategy is the best way to figure out which variations of both content and campaign are working in terms of conversion and bounce rates.
+Then you can optimize your site accordingly.

 Learn more about how personalization strategy is easier than you think, best practices for implementing a personalization marketing strategy, and which brands are using personalization marketing successfully.